 Property division lawyers in Hartford County, Connecticut help men and women with the equitable distribution of assets during a divorce.
 A property settlement agreement for the division of assets can help the parties avoid litigating the issues in court.
 Other property division cases are resolved by the court at trial.
 The court may consider the contribution of each party, the tax consequences of the division of the asset, the needs of each party, and other relevant factors.
 The Uniform Marriage and Divorce Act (UMDA Section 307) provides for other factors including the duration of the marriage, prior marriages, and prenuptial agreements.

-Fairfield County Lawyer Referral Service - The Lawyer Referral Service of Fairfield County, Connecticut, helps individuals and businesses find a qualified attorney in Bridgeport, Stamford, Norwalk or Danbury, CT.
-Call the service to talk with a trained staff person who will help determine the type of attorney needed.
-In some cases, a processing fee of $35 is required for the referral.
+Hartford County Bar Association Lawyer Referral Service - The Lawyer Referral Service is sponsored by the Hartford County Bar Association.
+This community based non-profit service helps individuals and businesses find an attorney in Hartford County, CT.
+The service charges a $25 processing fee for the referral.
+The $25 fee is waived for workers' compensation, personal injury, and social security disability cases.
 Attorneys that participate in the service must carry malpractice insurance and are pre-screened for their experience and good standing with the Connecticut State Bar.